Numerical Block Diagonalization and Linked-Cluster Expansion for Deriving Effective Hamiltonians: Applications to Spin Excitations: Method: construction of effective Hamiltonians

-The criterion introduced in Eq.~(\ref{eq:min_condition}) not only determines the unitary transformation but also provides a practical guideline for selecting eigenstates in numerical calculations.
-In particular, it identifies the eigenstates that remain most closely aligned with the original basis states.
+The criteria introduced in Eqs.~\eqref{eq:min_condition} and \eqref{eq:min_condition22} also provide practical guidelines for selecting eigenstates in numerical calculations.
+In particular, they identify the eigenstates that remain most closely aligned with the original basis states.

-When the Hamiltonian contains only ${\cal H}_0$, the block-diagonal structure naturally arises from the sector decomposition of the Hilbert space.
-When ${\cal H}_1$ is introduced such that ${\cal H}={\cal H}_0+\lambda {\cal H}_1$ with a parameter $\lambda$, the eigenstates of interest become linear combinations of the original basis states $|a_j\rangle$ from both the first sector ($1\le j \le n$) and the remaining sectors ($n+1\le j \le N$), with dominant support in the first sector.
+When the Hamiltonian consists only of $H_0$, the eigenstates belonging to different sectors are completely separated and can be uniquely distinguished by the quantum numbers used for the sector decomposition.
+When a perturbation $V$ that does not conserve these quantum numbers is introduced, such that $H=H_0+\lambda V$ with a control parameter $\lambda$, the original eigenstates $|a_j\rangle$ ($j=1,\dots,n$) in the target subspace gradually evolve into eigenstates $|\phi_j\rangle$ of the full Hamiltonian, which no longer possess definite quantum numbers.
+Consequently, each $|\phi_j\rangle$ becomes a linear combination of the basis states $|a_k\rangle$ from both the target sector and the remaining sectors.

-As $\lambda$ increases, the original eigenstates $|a_j\rangle$ evolve into new basis states $|b_i\rangle=\sum_{j=1}^N [{\bm T}]_{ji} |a_j\rangle$ for $i=1,\cdots, n$.
-For sufficiently large $\lambda$, ${\cal H}_1$ induces strong hybridization between sectors, leading to avoided energy-level crossing and eventual interchange of eigenstates.
-In such cases, original states evolve into entirely different states, which is a well-known challenge in quasi-degenerate perturbation theory.
-The effective Hamiltonian must then be formulated based on the post-interchange eigenstates~\cite{Coester2015}.
+As $\lambda$ increases, when two states belonging to different sectors come close in energy, $V$ can induce strong hybridization between them, leading to avoided level crossings and a subsequent interchange of eigenstates.
+In such cases, the original states continuously evolve into entirely different ones near the avoided level crossings, where the perturbative expansion breaks down—a well-known difficulty in perturbative analyses.
+The effective Hamiltonian must therefore be constructed using the eigenstates after the interchange~\cite{Coester2015} that most closely resemble the original target states.

-To perform eigenstate selection under these conditions, we adopt the minimization criterion in Eq.~(\ref{eq:min_condition}) as a selection guideline.
-For any candidate set of $n$ eigenstates, we construct the corresponding matrix ${\bm T}_{11}$ and evaluate the norm $\| {\bm T}_{11} -{\bm 1} \|$.
-The set that minimizes this norm is selected, as it corresponds to eigenstates most faithfully aligned with the original low-energy basis.